caprest/AMD_Robotics_Hackathon_2025_ProjectTemplate/README.md

 By combining these three models, we can play any song using C-E-G notes!

+- *Dataset Capture*
+   - We use two cameras: a fingertip camera and a top-down camera.
+This combination provides a good balance between precise finger control and comprehensive system understanding.

 **Operating modes:**
 - **Teleoperation mode**: You can manually switch between C-E, C-G, and C-C models at any time.
 - **Sheet mode**: The system automatically switches between models based on the music sheet.